-45.50 Maximum interior sound level (in dB OIL), from exterior noise sources with windows and doors closed.
-Interior sound level in new, reconstructed or syeanded portion of building or in certain parts of building as described in the Conditions cultum, must perform to the level indicated.
-It is the responsibility of the project sponsor to demonstrate that the building as designed, can achieve the interior sound level.
-This may be demonstrated by the correlation of an appointably (learned design professional) (engineer, architect, or acoustician with building design expertise).
-The degree of acoustical treatment that is required will kny a bead on building design and the noise responsar level to which the building is exposed.
+45.50 Maximum interior sound level (in 88 O/IL) from exterior noise sources with windows and doors closed.
+Interior sound level in new, reconstructed, or expanded portion of building or in central parts of buildings as described in the Conditions column, must perform to the level indicated.
+It is the responsibility of the project sponsor to demonstrate that the building, so designed, can schice the interior sound level.
+This may be demonstrated by the entirification of an appropriately (learned design professional) (engineer, architect, or acoustician with building design expertise).
+The degree of acoustical treatment that is required will warp bead on building design and the noise expoural level from the building is exposed.